-I am an Associate Professor and Chair of Economics at UC Merced, where I study labor markets, immigration, and the economics of innovation.
+I am an Associate Professor of Economics at UC Merced and a Non-Resident Senior Fellow at the Brookings Institution.
+I am an Associate Editor of the Canadian Journal of Economics.
+My research focuses on labor markets, immigration, and the economics of innovation.
 I received my Ph.D. in Economics from UC Davis and B.A. from UC Berkeley.

 Federal permitting outcomes depend not just on legal standards but on the administrative capacity of the agencies that apply them.
 Comparing solar projects near the same Army Corps of Engineers district boundary but assigned to different regulatory offices, I find that a one-standard-deviation increase in non-energy office workload delays final queue resolution by three to five months without changing whether projects ultimately build.
 Within the border sample, the implied capacity-time cost is 3.7–5.8 gigawatt-years of delayed solar capacity worth $411–$630 million.